Chitra Narayanan: Personal life

-Chitra is the daughter of the former President of India, K.R Narayanan and Usha Narayanan.
+Chitra is the daughter of the former President of India, K. R. Narayanan and Usha Narayanan.
 Due to the nature of the job of her father as an Indian Foreign Service officer, she got to do her schooling in different parts of the world, including in London, Australia, at a boarding school in the Himalayas and in New Delhi.
 She was homeschooled for one and a half years in Hanoi.
-She then completed her undergraduation in political science and postgraduation in international relations specializing in Chinese politics at Delhi University.
+She then completed her undergraduate studies in political science and postgraduate studies in international relations specializing in Chinese politics at Delhi University.
 She has a daughter, Chandrika, who is a writer and arts manager living in Dublin.
-She has a sister Amrita who lives in The Hague.
+She has a sister Amrita who lives in Bonn.